yunnysunny/config-settings/readme.md

 **Attention**

-When call the function start with `loadNecessary` failed, the module will throw Error in asynchronous way.
+When one of element parse failed, the module will throw Error in asynchronous way.

 ## API